skiadas/AppliedStatsCourse/notes/confidence_intervals.md

 We will see in a moment that there is a tradeoff involved: We can increase our accuracy if we are willing to reduce our confidence, and vice versa.

+In any case, there is always a $1-C$ chance of being wrong.
+This is especially important if we want to compute multiple confidence intervals, for more than one variable.
+Suppose we take samples and compute confidence intervals for $k$ different variables, independent of each other.
+If each confidence interval is taken at the $C$ level, then the chances that all intervals are correct are $C^k$.
+The assumption of independence is rarely correct however, and other more complicated techniques have to be used in that case.
+For now, it is something to keep in mind when considering multiple confidence intervals.

+in any case, a $95\%$ confidence level for example means that in about one out of 20 times when we do this we'll be wrong.

 ### Controlling the Margin of Error

 A key quantity in a confidence interval is the margin of error $m$.
 We want it to be as small as possible, but it comes at a cost.